ZviMints/OOP_2/README.md

 <li>CSV2KML:  get .CSV file as input, and transform it into a .KML file</li>
 <li>CSVToMatrix: get .CSV file as input, and transform it into a Matrix, we can take every cell in .CSV file in O(1)</li>
 <li>MatrixToLayer: gets Matrix that represent .CSV file and convert it into Layer, each Layer contain Elements that  represent a line in Matrix</li>
-<li>Layer2KML: gets Layer that represent .CSV file and convert it into valid .KML file<li>
+<li>Layer2KML: gets Layer that represent .CSV file and convert it into valid .KML file</li>
 <li>Project2KML: gets Project that represent a Set of Layers and make a .KML file that represent all layers that are in the Set</li>
 </list>